 Fish: Freddy and Fliss

-Our two fish currently reside in Y1 with Mrs Menzies.
+Our two fish currently reside in F1 with our Butterflies Class.
 They enrolled at BCI in 2017 and have been in Y2 before their move.
 The children enjoy watching the peaceful motions of the fish and care for them with tank cleans and feeding.

 School Pets FAQ